What are the Public Transportation Options in Fiji?

 Flights in Fiji

 A quick and convenient way to get between the islands is by air.
-There are two domestic airlines, Fiji Link (Fiji Airways) and Northern Air flying between Nadi, Suva, Taveuni, the Lau Islands, Vanua Levu, Kadavu and a few other smaller islands.
+There are domestic airlines flying between Nadi, Suva, Taveuni, the Lau Islands, Vanua Levu, Kadavu and a few other smaller islands.
 Airports are very basic with only four of the airports in Fiji having a paved runway.
 Nevertheless, domestic flights can sometimes rival the price of ferries to the outer islands.

 A popular and premium way to get between the Nadi area in Viti Levu and the Mamanuca and Yasawa Islands is by chartering a helicopter or seaplane.
 Helicopters and seaplanes can take you right to your island resort.
 There is often a minimum number of required passengers, usually two, for flights to be booked.